 - Pack a flashlight for helping you get around the bus at night.
 There obviously won't be bright lights on the bus, so this is great for reading while everyone else is asleep.
 You won't disturb as many people if you use a small flashlight you strap to your forehead.

-- Rain gear is essential if there's ever the slightest chance of rain on your trip.
+- Rain gear is essential if there's even the slightest chance of rain on your trip.
 The last thing you want is to get all soggy and cold when you don't have a decent shower to use at the end of the day.
 You can get travel-specific ones that fold up to the size of an apple to save space and weight in your luggage.

 - A quick-dry travel towel is great for saving space and weight in your backpack

 - Water bottles are a good idea, too, so you won't have to keep buying plastic bottles as you travel around.
-I love the GRAYL because it allows you to drink the tap water anywhere in the world.

 - Photo ID and passport will be necessary if you're leaving the U.S.

-- A tent is essential if you choose a Costa Rican trip
+- A tent is essential if you choose a Costa Rican trip.